I remember the late nights cuddled in a large duvet with one parent on each side and endless snacks on the bed. This was our monthly movie night.

-If your kids need a little motivation, this is the movie they need to see.
+If your 9-12 year olds need a little motivation, this is one of the best tween movies for it.
 It’s based on the true story of a homeless girl who worked hard and was determined to not end up like her drug-dependent parents.

-It’s based on the real-life of Liz Murray, who slept on subway trains and wrote an essay for a New York Times competition that led her to win a scholarship at Harvard University.
+It’s based on the true story of Liz Murray, who slept on subway trains and wrote an essay for a New York Times competition that led her to win a scholarship at Harvard University.

 Liz’s words make you think about your life: “I knew at that moment I had to make a choice.
 I could submit to everything that was happening and live a life of excuses… or I could push myself.
 I could push myself and make my life good.”